JourneySculptor/translation_app/README.md

 ## Future Improvements

 This project is ready for real-world deployment and can be further enhanced:
+1. **Token Refresh Mechanism** (High Priority):
+  Introduce refresh tokens to improve the authentication flow for longer sessions.
+  Example: Add a `/auth/refresh` endpoint to issue new access tokens when provided with a valid refresh token.
+2. **Batch Processing** (Medium Priority):
-- **Batch Processing**: Support translation of multiple texts in a single request.
+  SuppSupport translation of multiple texts in a single request to save time for bulk translations.
-- **Speech-to-Text Integration**: Extend functionality with audio processing.
+3. **Enhanced Authentication** (Medium Priority):
-- **Enhanced Authentication**: Implement OAuth2 for improved security.
+  Implement OAuth2 for improved security and compatibility with third-party applications.
-- **Usage Analytics**: Integrate Google Analytics or a custom dashboard to track translation requests and user engagement.
-- **Multi-Cloud Deployment**: Add support for other cloud platforms like AWS Lambda or Azure Functions.
-- **End-to-End Tests**: Implement automated testing pipelines using Pytest or similar frameworks.
+4. **Speech-to-Text Integration** (Low Priority):
+  Extend functionality with audio processing for more versatile use cases.

 ---